-This rare and lovely, palest buttermilk form of Iris pseudacorus, coming relatively true from seed, has exquisitely marked and veined petals.
-Although it will grow very large in a damp or wet spot, or pond edge, it does perfectly well in a dry garden.
+This rare and lovely palest buttermilk form of Iris pseudacorus, coming relatively true from seed, has sizeable cream flowers unlike the common blue form, the large pale petals being exquisitely marked and veined in purple.
+Although it can grow large in a damp or wet spot, or even in water at a pond edge, it does perfectly well in a dry garden.

-For best results, sow immediately onto a good soil-based compost.
-Cover the seeds with fine grit or compost to approximately their own depth.
-They can be sown at any time, and germination can sometimes be quicker if kept at 15 to 20 degrees C. We sow most seeds in an unheated greenhouse and wait for natural germination, as many seeds have built-in dormancy mechanisms, often waiting for natural spring germination, hence giving them a full season of growth.
+Sow immediately at any time onto preferably a soil-based compost, covering with fine grit to approximately their own depth.
+Germination MAY be quicker if kept at 15 to 20 degrees C. but many seeds WILL NOT come up the year they are sown, needing winter chilling after sowing, and ONLY come up with natural spring germination.
 A small % of seedlings may come up yellow and can be discarded on flowering.

 Packet Content:8 (Approx)